 PW Potable Water Potable is a Latin word is meaning any drinkable liquid or healthy liquid that human being drink.
 Potable comes from Latin word Potare.
-NPW Non-Potable Water Means water that is not for drinking e.g. irrigation water. kL Kilolitre One thousand Litres mL Megalitre One Million Litres gL Gigalitre One billion Litres MAR Managed Aquifer Recharge Managed aquifer recharge describes the process of " recharging an aquifer under controlled conditions to store water for later abstraction or to achieve environmental benefits."
-ASR Aquifer storage and recovery Is a technical term used to describe a specific method of MAR, namely the injection and recovery of water from a single bore or well DWER Department of Water and Environmental Regulations State Government regulatory and licencing body.
-HDZ Eco-zoning Is the practice of clustering together plants with similar water requirements in an effort to conserve water.
-ADP Automated Dosing Pump It is designed to pump a very precise flow rate of a Wetting Agents or fertiliser into the irrigation system.
-DU Distribution Uniformity Is a measure of how evenly water is applied across a field during irrigation.
-POS Public Open Space Is defined as an open piece of land both green space or hard space to which there is public access PSA Perth Superficial Aquifer The shallowest aquifer which stretches across the coastal plain.
+NPW Non-Potable Water Means water that is not for drinking e.g. irrigation water. kL Kilolitre One thousand Litres mL Megalitre One Million Litres gL Gigalitre One billion Litres MAR Managed Aquifer Recharge Managed aquifer recharge describes the process managea / quirer receitaige of " recharging an aquifer under controlled conditions to store water for later abstraction or to achieve environmental benefits."
+ASR Aquifer storage and recovery Is a technical term used to describe a specific АЗК Aquiler storage and recovery method of MAR, namely the injection and recovery of water from a single bore or well.
+DWER Department of Water and State Government regulatory and licencing DVVER Department of Water and Environmental Regulations HDZ Eco-zoning body.
+Is the practice of clustering together plants with Πυζ Eco-zorning similar water requirements in an effort to conserve water.
+ADP Automated Dosing Pump It is designed to pump a very precise flow rate of Automated Dosing Fump a Wetting Agents or fertiliser into the irrigation system.
+DU Distribution Uniformity Is a measure of how evenly water is applied 20 Distribution of morning across a field during irrigation.
+POS Public Open Space Is defined as an open piece of land both green space or hard space to which there is public access.
+PSA Perth Superficial Aquifer The shallowest aquifer which stretches across the coastal plain.
 Superficial aquifers are located closer to the surface and often express themselves as wetlands or lakes.
-LEEA Leederville Aquifer below the superficial aquifer and is separated by confining layers which minimises water movement.
+LEEA Leederville Aquifer below the superficial aquifer and is separated by · · confining layers which minimises water movement.
 The Leederville aquifer is often several hundred metres thick, and in some areas it connects with the surface.